Review Summary: Mastodon’s most accessible album yet is a freeing listen, proving that they can sound both catchy and adventurous successfully.

-Mastodon have continually seen an abundance of praise and acceptance in the metal community, due to their unconventional blending of sludge metal and progressive rock.
-Their signature style could best be described as both mystical and relentless.
+Mastodon have continually seen an abundance of praise and admiration in the metal community, due to their unconventional blending of sludge metal and progressive rock.
+Their signature style in more recent years could be described as mystical, heavy metal.
 2011’s The Hunter

-One immediate difference found here is a heavy reliance on powerful choruses.
+One immediate difference found here is the reliance on catchy choruses.
 Once More ‘Round The Sun

 starts out strong with “Tread Lightly” and contains echoes of Leviathan

 opener “Blood and Thunder.”
 “The Motherload,” “High Road,” and “Ember City” also feature some of the most melodic choruses Mastodon have ever recorded.
 This more accessible approach doesn’t always work, as a heavy metal band writing catchy choruses results in some falling flat or being unmemorable.
 The band don’t seem capable of writing a subpar song though, as each one has at least something enjoyable or interesting going for it.
 This does not explain the bizarre decision to feature an all-girls choir chanting outro featured in the otherwise solid track “Aunt Lisa.”
 The missteps are thankfully few and far between though, with the mainstream leanings on here exuding a charming, infectious quality thanks to such energetic songwriting.